-Inspired by the flavors of the Argentinian Pampas, this grilled chorizo kebab is a quick and easy camping dinner that’s best enjoyed over an open fire.
+Inspired by Argentine flavors, this grilled chorizo kebab is a quick and easy camping dinner that’s best enjoyed over an open fire.

 It is hard to find good Argentine-style chorizo in the US.
 There’s a lot of great Mexican-style chorizo, which is made from fatty pork and is supposed to be loose and crumbly.
 But the firmer, leaner cut chorizo found in South America is more difficult to track down.